Pupuk-In/cloud-computing/README.md

     "plant": "integer, id of plant",
     "part": "integer, id of plant parts",
-    "price": "integer, range of price, ex: price=5000-9000", "sort": "string, value should be either 'name' or 'price' or 'created_at'", "order": "string, value should be either 'desc' or 'asc', if not defined then uses default 'desc'", "perPage": "integer, items shown per page, if not defined then uses default 10", "page": "integer, pagination page number, if not defined then uses default 1" }
+    "price": "integer, range of price, ex: price=5000-9000", "sort": "string, value should be either 'name' or 'price' or 'created_at' or 'relevance', if not defined then uses default 'relevance'", "order": "string, value should be either 'desc' or 'asc', if not defined then uses default 'desc'", }
 ```
 - Response :